open-telemetry/opentelemetry.io/content/en/docs/security/security-response.md

 ### Fix Team Organization

-The Fix Team is made up of the relevant repo maintainers.
+The Fix Team is made up of the relevant repository maintainers.

 ### TC Role